March 30, 2022

 – Casa Gourmet – bakery for croissant or bread

-BEST PLACES TO DRINK
+BEST PLACES TO DRINK IN SAYULITA

 Escondido Bar – amazing cocktails (including margarita varieties) with a 2-for-1 happy hour and very friendly staff.